 Golden Wing Editor

 Born and raised just above sea level in The Netherlands and with a saddle between his legs from birth, Ron is happy riding anything on two wheels - although he has spent an awful long time on the dark side riding bicycles!
-Currently a 'legal' immigrant in England, but that could all change come March 2019.
-He makes regular trips back to The Netherlands for annual dike duty and can be seen hurtling around the country on his yellow Honda CBF1000.
+Currently a 'legal' immigrant in England - even post Brexit.
+He makes regular trips back to The Netherlands for annual dike duty and can no longer be seen hurtling around the country on his yellow Honda CBF1000 as the Webmaster bought it, he has now joined the other Dark Side and rides a BMW K1600GT.
 Also, he is trustee of the Northants HOC Regimental Mascot.

 "Mother Hen" Erica has been a member for around 16 years, riding for 18, and married to Gerald (her pillion) for more years than she cares to remember!
 Erica never stops - as well as this role and running the Oxford branch, plus working part time in sales and marketing at the tender age of... (we won't tell!) she fills her time with charity work such as helping children, the homeless and working with Blood Runners/SERV OBN.
 Although she started her riding life on a Kawasaki she soon switched to Honda, starting with a CBR600F before switching to the first of 5 VFRs - so far!
 Being very much in to racing, she (and Gerald) have been all over the UK and Europe to watch road racing, BSB, WSB and MotoGP.